 Cape St.Vincent has the most amazing views of the Atlantic.
 Some people also visit the Sagres Fortress nearby, but as we had no time for both: we opted for the Cape St.Vincent.
 There was no entrance fee, plus you could simply stop at any moment on the road and walk your way towards the cliffs – the landscapes were stunning everywhere.
 If we would have had more time – hiking would be a must.
 You could see cars parked every 100 m.
 And by the way, if you love artisan pottery (you know I´m obsessed with Portuguese and Spanish Ceramic) there are several cute shops on the road near Sagres.
 All these ceramic decoration pieces and tiles reminded me of my recent trips to Lisbon and Sintra.
 These should be on the top of each art lover´s travel bucket list!

 Walls of an artisan pottery shop on the road / That´s how the real marketing works!

 3.Lagos/ Doña Ana Beach /Ponta da Piedade

 We quickly drove through the city of Lagos and made stops at Dona Ana Beach and Ponta da Piedade.
 Both places were really nice, however, there were many hotels near Doña Ana Beach – it was quite crowded and didn’t look like this paradise beach from the internet I saw.

 Portimao was the last stop at the end of our first day in Portugal.
-Our hotel had lovely views.
-We enjoyed a nice walk on the beach and had a great dinner in one of the local seafood restaurants.
+What could possibly feel better than a hotel with lovely views after a day on the road?
+We enjoyed a nice walk on the beach and had a great dinner at one of the local seafood restaurants.
 To my surprise, I’ve discovered that seafood in Portugal is much cheaper than it is in Spain.
 So, I get it why many people consider Algarve a perfect vacation spot.
 The price quality ratio is really good, in general.